Current fluctuations for the boundary-driven zero-range process on graphs: microscopic versus macroscopic approach and a theory of non-reversible resistor-like networks: Level 2.5 large deviations and current fluctuations

+where $I$ is the rate functional which we seek to describe.
+Note that \eqref{palloncini} introduces the shorthand notation used for large deviations throughout this work: the symbol $\sim$ denotes closeness in a suitable metric while $\simeq$ denotes the validity of upper and lower bounds, as in the classic definition \cite{DZ}.

 We concentrate here on the computational power of this LDP and refer to~\cite{BFG, BFG2} for a complete mathematical description.
 The precise formulation of the LDP and the application of the contraction principle is non-trivial for the zero-range process since the transition graph is infinite.
-However, in the particular case of superlinear growth of the rates, a coupling with independent particles (as outlined in Appendix~\ref{appA}) shows that an LDP with the empirical flow as an element of $L^1(\tilde E_N)$ is applicable and the contraction principle too, see~\cite{BFG2} for the topological details.
+However, in the particular case of superlinear growth of the rates, a coupling with independent particles (as outlined in Appendix~\ref{appA}) shows that an LDP with the empirical flow as an element of $L^1_+(\tilde E_N)$ is applicable and the contraction principle too.
+Here $L^1_+(\tilde E_N)$ is the space of positive summable flows on the edges $\tilde E_N$ with the strong topology.
+We refer to \cite{BFG2} for the precise formulation as well as discussion of the conditions for the validity of an LDP in $L^1_+$ space and of related topological issues.

 In formula \eqref{palloncini} we denote by $\mathbb P_\eta$ the probability on path space when the initial condition of the process is $\eta$ although, in fact, for superlinear $g$ the rate functional does not depend on $\eta$.
 It does for other choices of $g$, when one has ``instantaneous condensation''~\cite{HRS} with the associated possibility of seeing flows which are not summable and/or not divergence-free; we will not consider such cases and our flows will always be summable and divergence-free, as explained below.